Will throw down and punish defenders with violence

-Career Recap: When Jim Harbaugh was named the head coach, Stanford began to field a physical football team that runs a pro-style system and produces some quality players for the NFL.
-Head coach David Shaw jas maintained the tradition set by Harbaugh, and year after year, the Cardinal has a tough offensive line leading a power rushing attack.
+Summary: Ever since Jim Harbaugh was named the head coach, Stanford has fielded a physical football team that runs a pro-style system and produces some quality players for the NFL.
+Head coach David Shaw maintained the tradition set by Harbaugh, and year after year, the Cardinal has a tough offensive line leading a power rushing attack.

-In that time, Stanford has produced some left tackles for the NFL, including Jonathan Martin and Andrus Peat, but Little might become the best prospect of that group.
-The Houston, Texas product Little was impressive as a freshman starter at left tackle for Stanford in 2017.
+In that time, Stanford has produced some left tackles for the NFL including Jonathan Martin and Andrus Peat, but Little may have been the best prospect of that group had he played in 2019 and 2020.
+The Houston, Texas product was impressive as a freshman starter at left tackle for Stanford in 2017.
 He did an effective job in run blocking and helped Bryce Love to a huge season.
-Little was solid as a sophomore and showed an improved ability to protect the passer, doing a respectable job in keeping pressure off of quarterback K.J.
+Little was solid as a sophomore in 2018 and showed an improved ability to protect the passer doing a respectable job in keeping pressure off of quarterback K.J.
 Costello.

-In pass protection, Little is tough for edge rushers to beat.
-He has good length and strength, and is able to bend at the knee.
-Little sets up well to take on rushers, and once he gets a hold of defenders, they are in trouble.
+Little is tough for edge rushers to beat in pass protection.
+He has good length and strength, plus is able to bend at the knee.
+Little sets up well to take on rushers, and once he gets a hold of them, they are in trouble.
 His length and strength allows him to sustain blocks to the whistle, and he is very difficult for rushers to shed.
-Little's long arms and strong upper body also give him an edge in recoverability, so even when he is slightly out of position, he can compensate by getting enough of the rushers to give his quarterback time to throw.
-Generally, Little is very dependable to not allow pressure.
-He has good hand placement and is intelligent to recognize how defenses are attacking the edge.
-Little also flashes some nastiness as a pass blocker, as it is not uncommon to see him grab a rusher in the chest and throw them to the ground with ferocity.
-Little sets a physical presence and is a real battler who makes it a long day for edge rushers to match up against.
+His long arms and strong upper body also give him an edge in recoverability, so even when he is slightly out of position, he can compensate by getting enough of the rushers to give his quarterback time to throw.
+Generally, Little is very dependable at not allowing pressure.
+He has good hand placement and intelligently recognizes how defenses are attacking the edge.
+Little also flashes some nastiness as a pass blocker, commonly grabbing a rusher in the chest and throwing them to the ground with ferocity.
+Little is a physical presence and a real battler who makes it a long day for edge rushers to match up against.

 Little is also a plus run blocker for a left tackle.
-He is a fighter who some nastiness to him.
-Little is definitely not a finesse left tackle who shies away from getting violent with defenders.
-He can get into the chest of defensive linemen and get a push on them at times.
-Other times, he uses his length to turn and manipulate defenders to keep them out of the play.
-On the edge and to the second level, Little shows some quickness to get into the defense, and when he gets a hold of linebackers, he will punish them into the turf or ride them around field.
-Little has the ability to play in a power-man or a zone-blocking scheme.
+He is a fighter who has some nastiness to him.
+He definitely is not a finesse left tackle who shies away from getting violent with defenders.
+Little can get into the chest of defensive linemen and create a push on them at times.
+At other times, he uses his length to turn and manipulate defenders to keep them out of the play.
+On the edge and to the second level, Little shows some quickness to get into the defense, and when he gets a hold of linebackers, he will smash them into the turf or ride them around field.
+Little has the ability to play in a power man- or zone-blocking scheme.

 In the ground game, Little could stand to improve his ability to stay on his feet.
-Too often, he stumbles and falls to a knee at the second level or while trying to push a defender.
-When linemen loose their feet, that just about takes them out of the play and also can create some pileups that lead to injuries for them or teammates.
+He stumbles too easily and falls to a knee at the second level while trying to push a defender.
+When a lineman loses their feet, it just about takes them out of the play and also can create some pileups that lead to injuries for them or teammates.